Wall Street Analyst Downgrade People's United Financial Inc. [PBCT]. What else is Wall St. saying

-People’s United Financial Inc. [NASDAQ: PBCT] plunged by -$0.08 during the normal trading session on Wednesday and reaching a high of $16.48 during the day while it closed the day at $16.35.
+People’s United Financial Inc. [NASDAQ: PBCT] closed the trading session at $16.33 on 09/03/21.
+The day’s price range saw the stock hit a low of $16.215, while the highest price level was $16.54.
 The company report on July 26, 2021 that M&T Bank Corporation and People’s United Provide Update on Pending Merger.

 Continue to engage with stakeholders to outline growth opportunities and other benefits to customers, local communities and employees.